Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Introduction

 \subsection{Literature Review}

 \textbf{Online Resource Allocation.} Allocating scarce resources to satisfy requests arriving online has been extensively studied under various models.
-Related works assuming the arrivals are stochastic (i.i.d. or random order) including \cite{devanur2009adwords,feldman2010online,devanur2011near,agrawal2014dynamic,kesselheim2014primal} and \cite{gupta2016experts} where the objective is generally to achieve sub-linear worst-case regret.
+Related works assuming the arrivals are stochastic (i.i.d. or random order) including \cite{devanur2009adwords,feldman2010online,devanur2011near,agrawal2014dynamic,kesselheim2014primal}, and \cite{gupta2016experts}, where the objective is to achieve sub-linear worst-case regret.
 Another popular arrival model is the adversarial arrival model, under which is usually impossible to achieve sub-linear worst-case regret.
 Instead, the objective is to obtain a certain factor of the rewards of the offline optimum, which is called competitive analsis.
 For example, \cite{mehta2007adwords} and \cite{buchbinder2007online} studied the AdWords problem where they obtained a $(1-1/e)$-fraction of the optimal allocation in hindsight.

 Apart from considering different arrival models separately, there has been a recent line of work in developing algorithms that achieve good performance under various arrival models simultaneously without knowing the underlying arrival model. \cite{mirrokni2012simultaneous} considered the AdWords problem and gave an algorithm with the optimal competitive ratio under adversarial arrivals and improved competitive ratios (though not asymptotic optimality) under stochastic arrivals. \cite{balseiro2023best} studied the Online Resource Allocation Problem and provided a mirror descent algorithm that achieves the optimal worst-case regret under stochastic arrivals and the optimal competitive ratio under adversarial arrivals.
 The main algorithm in our paper also attains the optimal performance under both stochastic and adversarial arrivals.
-Different from above, we first consider the two arrival models separately, and then perform a sequence of hypothesis tests to update the arrival model that our algorithm is based on.
-A popular approach for solving resource allocation problems is to design primal- and/or dual-based algorithms, and the algorithms in our paper also follow this regime.